ArieShout/sample-acs-k8s-configs/README.md

 The `Dockerfile` in `src/main/docker` contains the image configuration.
 It copies the fat JAR and runs the main class in that JAR.
 All the required resources will be copied to `target/docker`.
-We can use [CloudBees Docker Build and Publish plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Build+and+Publish+plugin), or any other similar Jenkins plugin to build the docker image creation and push it to an repository.
+We can use [CloudBees Docker Build and Publish plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Build+and+Publish+plugin), or any other similar Jenkins plugin to build the docker image and push it to a repository.

-Note that the pushed image name should be the same with that in the Kubernetes / Marathon configuration so that the later deployment can pick up the correct image.
+Note that in order to use the latest image built in this step, we must make sure the image name set in the Docker build step is the same as that in the Kubernetes / Marathon configuration.

 ## 3. Deploy the Configurations to ACS